1999AZZAR/InfoView/README.md

 ### Normal Operation

-- Displays time for 15 seconds
+- Displays time for 12 seconds
-- Automatically switches to weather for 15 seconds (only if weather data is available)
+- Automatically switches to weather for 12 seconds (only if weather data is available)
 - If no weather data is available, stays on time mode
 - Continuously cycles between time and weather when data is available
 - Weather data is cached for offline operation (valid for 1 hour)
+- Smooth transitions between display modes with optimized refresh rate

 ### Notification Reception